meeshkan/beginners-guide-to-property-based-testing/ARTICLE.md

 import hypothesis.strategies as some from hypothesis import given

-# Use the @given indicator to guide Hypothesis to the input value needed:
+# Use the @given decorator to guide Hypothesis to the input value needed:
 @given(input_list=some.lists(some.integers()))
+# Use the @settings object to set the number of cases to run:
+@settings(max_examples=10000)
 def test_sort_this_list_properties(input_list):
     sorted_list = sorted(input_list)
     return sorted_list